The Chronicles of Tharia

 Extract from The Caverns of Kronos

-Once, it had been a ballroom, one of several in the eight wings of a palace that was so large it was almost a city in itself.
-It was almost a hundred yards long and half that wide, and the ceiling was so high that rock giants could have walked around inside without bumping their heads.
-Six giant chandeliers had once hung from the ceiling, each one supporting hundreds of false candles that had shone with continual light spells.
-Beautifully carved tables and chairs had once stood against the walls, giving the dancers the chance to rest their feet and enjoy a glass of wine now and again during a long night of dance and music, and a low stage had once stood at the end of the room on which the smartly dressed orchestra had played waltzes and talatas on their beautiful, magical silver and gold instruments, but now all this had been cleared away leaving only flaking plaster and disintegrating wood paneling to make room for the room’s new function.
+Beautifully carved tables and chairs had once stood against the walls, giving the dancers the chance to rest their feet and enjoy a glass of wine now and again during a long night of dance and music, and a low stage had once stood at the end of the room on which the smartly dressed orchestra had played waltzes and talatas on their beautiful silver and gold instruments.
+None of this now remained.
+It had been cleared away centuries ago to leave only flaking plaster and disintegrating wood paneling to make room for the room’s new function.

 The whole room shimmered with power, like the heat haze rising from a hot road in the middle of summer, and even with his rak vision Malefactos had trouble seeing details in the pillars and alcoves that lined the room’s far wall.
-He had the sense of tremendous energies just barely held in check, energies so powerful that they could lay waste to half the city if released, and it was all focused inwards, towards a spot in the exact centre of the room where something terrible and insane was happening.
+He had the sense of tremendous energies just barely held in check, energies so powerful that they could lay waste to half the city if released, and it was all focused inwards, towards a spot in the exact centre of the room where something insane and terrible was happening.

-“Go ahead,” said Karm.
-“Have a closer look.”
 Malefactos glanced at him, thinking for a moment that the other rak was mocking his evident fascination, but Karm seemed to be totally sincere and so with a shrug of his shrunken, leathery shoulders he stepped forward.
 He paused uncertainly for a moment as the room’s energies closed around him, making him feel as though thousands of ants were swarming all over his body, but it seemed to be harmless and so, with another look back at Karm, he continued on.

 The feeling intensified as he got closer to the centre, where the power was denser, and he noticed with interest that a crackling nimbus of rainbow colours was dancing all over his body.
 The phenomenon distracted his attention only for a moment, however, as he got close enough to the object at the centre of the room to get a better idea of what it was.

 It was a spinning, dancing, shimmering, vibrating area of pure chaos, pure insanity.
 It was impossible to look at directly.
-The eye seemed to keep sliding off it, or perhaps it was the object itself dancing off to the side whenever he tried to focus on it, so that he could only see it out of the corner of his eye.
+The eye seemed to keep sliding off it, or perhaps it was the object itself dancing off to the side whenever he tried to focus on it so that he could only see it out of the corner of his eye.
 What he could see of it, however, suggested that perhaps he was better off not being able to see it properly, as if its behaviour and properties were so crazy that a proper look at it would twist his mind.
-He didn’t need to see it to know what it was, though.
-It was the place where all the magical energies in the room came together, came to a focus, pulling at a single point to prise it open against the almost unimaginable stiffness and resistance of the fabric of space itself, like the jaws of a mantrap held an inch apart against the full strength of its steel spring by a million lengths of cotton running away in all directions.
-It was the Puncturium, a tiny opening in the structure of space connecting Tharia’s universe with the seething nightmare that was the Pit.

 Malefactos felt a moment of real fear as he imagined what would happen if the spells holding the Puncturium open were to fail.
 The transdimensional opening would immediately slam shut, and the energy released would be enough to blast him and half the city to oblivion.
-He suddenly remembered Karm watching him, though, and, realising that he may have seen his fear, decided to put on a show of bravado to prove his courage.
+He suddenly remembered Karm watching him, though, and, realising that he may have seen his fear, he decided to put on a show of bravado to prove his courage.
 He looked at the Puncturium out of the corner of his eye, getting an idea of its position, and then reached out his hand towards it.

 There was a satisfying gasp of shock from the other rak as he realised what he was doing, and then he felt a strange prickling in his hand as it entered the transdimensional rift.
 He looked at his arm, and found to his surprise that he still couldn’t see the Puncturium properly, even though he now had it pinned down.
 His eyes still refused to focus on it, as if they knew better than he what was best for him.

 He pushed his arm in further, and watched in fascination as it vanished up to the elbow.
 My hand’s in the Pit, he thought in wonderment.
-I’m in two planes of existence at the same time!
+I’m in two planes of existence at the same time.
 I wonder what it looks like from the other side.
 He pushed his arm in further, wondering how wide the hole was.
 Maybe I can get my head in, he thought excitedly.

-Suddenly, though, there was a sharp pain in his hand and he snatched it back hurriedly.
+Then there was a sharp pain in his hand and he snatched it back hurriedly.
 He stared at it in horror and fascination.
 There, dangling from his bony, mummified hand, hanging on by the teeth, was one of the most horrible creatures he’d ever seen.
-It looked a bit like a common earthworm except that it was about three feet long, an inch thick and had a small human head, its red eyes glaring at him in mindless, stupid malice and its teeth gnawing at his fingers as it tried to do him as much harm as possible.
+It looked a bit like a common earthworm except that it was about three feet long, an inch thick and had a small human head, its red eyes glaring at him in stupid, mindless malice and its teeth gnawing at his fingers as it tried to do him as much harm as possible.
 He pulled it free with his other hand and held it up to get a better look at it.

 It was a Wum-Gubba, one of the nastiest but least dangerous inhabitants of the Pit.
 Like everything in the immortal planes, it had once been the soul of a living creature, a man by the look of it, but whereas most souls gained a spiritual body identical in outward appearance to the ones they’d had in life, this one had led such a petty, spiteful life, so full of trivial, gratuitous nastiness, that he’d been given a body to match.
 This had once been the sort of person who stole sweets from babies and pinched them to make them cry, who told lies about people just to get them in trouble and who stole or smashed people’s most treasured possessions just to hurt them, and Malefactos felt nothing but loathing for the pitiful worm wriggling in his hands, mewling in terror.